tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-Actually there is no natural law for that.
+Actually there are no real arguments for that.
 Second, DB tables, views and even stored procedures do live often significantly longer than application code.
-I would propagate: keep business logic in Java code to a absolute minimum.
-For reasons of maintainability and performance rather use queries and views for business logic.
+I would propagate: **keep business logic in Java code to a absolute minimum**.
+For reasons of maintainability and performance rather use queries, views and even stored procedure for business logic.

 With RemoteQuery we are able to put more than 95% of the business logic into the RemoteQuery scripts.

 ### Encapsulation